 - Payments - After taking out all the deductions you are left with the net salary.
 You must pay your employee the net salary via the method agreed.

 - Records - Employees in most countries are required by law to keep a track of all the payroll records for their employees.
 Payroll requirements in Canada demand that you keep both paper and electronic records for a minimum of 6 years.

 Another thing you’ll need to decide which Canadian employees is the currency you’ll pay them in!
 Some Canadian contractors and employees will prefer CAD and others USD.
 Businesses have the flexibility to choose… it’s just a choice you need to make!

 Already heard enough and want to leave it with the experts?
-Chat to the Skuad team today.
+Chat with the Skuad team today.

 What do you need to know about payroll in Canada?

 Canada, much like other countries, has payroll rules that differ from other countries in the world.
-Since you’re here to learn about hiring employees in Canada, let's learn about the intricacies of payroll systems there.
+Since you’re here to learn about paying talent in Canada, let's learn about the intricacies of payroll systems there.